mifig/graphql-api/frontend-ts/README.md

 }
 ```

 ### 1.3.
+Install codegen
-Install codegen to read types from graphql and geneate TypeScript types to frontend:
+This will allow us to read the types from graphql (bakend) and generate TypeScript types to the frontend

 #### In Rails Api generate rake task to dump graphql schema into a file to be copied to frontend:
 ```ruby
 # /lib/tasks/graphql.rake